 Land consists of property which was donated to BCM and recorded at fair value determined at the date of donation.
 Equipment and furniture and fixtures are carried at cost.
-Management's threshold for capitalization is \$500.
+Management's threshold for capitalization is \$1,000.
 Depreciation is calculated using the straight-line method at rates based on the estimated useful lives of the assets.
 The estimated useful life of equipment is three years and ten years for furniture and fixtures.
-Amortization of leasehold improvements is calculated using the straight-line method at rates based on the lease term or the estimated useful lives of the assets.
+Amortization of leasehold improvements is calculated using the straight-line method at rates based on the lesser of the lease term or the estimated useful lives of the assets.

-At September 30, 2017 and 2016, fixed assets consisted of the following (dollars in thousands):
+At September 30, 2018 and 2017, fixed assets consisted of the following (dollars in thousands):

-2017 2016
+2018 2017

-Equipment \$ 693 \$ 660
+Equipment \$ 707 \$ 693

-Furniture and Fixtures 455 442
+Furniture and Fixtures 462 455

-Leashold Improvements 186 182
+Leashold Improvements 187 186

 Land 29 29

-Less: Accumulated Depreciation (1,172) (1,115)
+Less: Accumulated Depreciation (1,217) (1,172)

-Fixed Assets, Net \$ 191 \$ 198
+Fixed Assets, Net \$ 168 \$ 191